epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 Swaptacular Messaging Protocol works, demonstrating the most important use cases.

-In this post I will talk about the [server Web API](https://en.wikipedia.org/wiki/Web_API) that currency holders' client apps use, to directly communicate with the [creditors agent node](/overview/) which is responsible for managing their accounts.
+In this post I will talk about the server Web API that currency holders' client applications use, to communicate with the [creditors agent nodes](/overview/) responsible for managing currency holders' accounts.

 <!--more-->

-Most currency holders (aka creditors) would want to use the services of more than one creditors agent, and because of this, the interoperability between different currency holder client apps, and different creditors agent servers is very important.
-To facilitate this interoperability, Swaptacular recommends every creditors agent to implement the [Payments Web API Specification](/public/docs/swpt_creditors/redoc.html).
+Many currency holders (aka creditors) would need to use the services of more than one creditors agent nodes.
+For this reason, interoperability between different currency holder client applications, and different creditors agent servers is very important.
+To facilitate this interoperability, Swaptacular recommends every creditors agent node to implement the [Payments Web API Specification](/public/docs/swpt_creditors/redoc.html).

-The **Payments Web API** (PWAPI for short) is a practical [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer), defined in the terms of the [OpenAPI](https://www.openapis.org/) specification language.
-The PWAPI specification itself, contains a lot of details and examples already, and therefore, here I will try to outline only the most important high-level concepts, which can help the reader to navigate the details.
+The **Payments Web API** which we will discuss here, is a practical [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer), defined in the terms of the [OpenAPI](https://www.openapis.org/) specification language.
+The API specification itself contains lots of details and examples already, and therefore, here I will try to outline only the most important high-level concepts, which can help the reader to navigate the details.

 **A fair warning:** This post may become too technical for the taste of some readers.

-## API design principles
+## API design goals

 In essence, every creditors agent node acts as a proxy between currency holders and accounting authority nodes.
 Thus, the main purpose of the